Epoxy Flooring in Somerville, NJ

 We've scraped carpet glue off courthouse-area office floors, sealed basements in the West End where the stone foundation has been leaking for a hundred years, and coated restaurant kitchens on Main Street between the dinner rush and the morning prep.
 If your Somerville property has difficult concrete, we've probably worked on something similar within a few blocks of you.

 We don't quote from a price sheet.
-In Somerville that means actually testing your slab for moisture - because the Raritan River keeps the water table high and basements here stay wetter than homeowners realize.
+That means actually testing your slab for moisture - because the Raritan River keeps the water table high and basements here stay wetter than homeowners realize.
 It means checking if your stone foundation is actively seeping before we prime.
 And it means planning how we'll fit equipment on a lot where the driveway barely fits a pickup.
 The system we recommend matches your slab and your space, not a formula.

-Neighborhoods we serve in Somerville
+Neighborhoods we serve

 Courthouse area, Main Street shops, and mixed-use buildings.
 Common work: restaurant kitchen coatings, retail showroom finishes, and office floors in older commercial buildings with uneven slabs and old adhesive.